-- Hubble Telescope: High resolution camera in space (less atmospheric interference).
+• Hubble Telescope: High resolution camera in space (less atmospheric interference).
 But communication to/from space is expensive.
-So with fixed (but initial random mask matrix X, that is already know on Earth), can send compressed signals down. - MRI on kids: They squirm a lot.
+So with fixed (but initially random) mask matrix X, that is already know on Earth, can send compressed signals down.

+- MRI on kids: They squirm a lot.
 So few angles voxels need to be sensed and this technique gets the best images available on kids.
 Not as high resolution as on full MRI, but with much much less time. - Noisy Data: Data is often noisy, and have more attributes than actually there.
 This helps find the true structure.
 See more next lecture.

-17.3 Orthogonal Matching Pursuit (OMP)
+17.2 Orthogonal Matching Pursuit (OMP)

-This is one of the simplest ways to recover.
+Now given all of these sensed random measurements, we need to describe how to recover the true sparse signal.
+Orthogonal Matching Pursuit (OMP) is one of the simplest ways.
 It is simple and greedy (with some chance to recover).
-Its like a discrete L_1 version of the technique for SVD, and can be useful for many other hard optimization problems.
+Its like a discrete $L_1$ version of the technique for computing the SVD (the power method), and can be useful for many other hard optimization problems.
 We assume we know the measurement $(d \times N)$ matrix X, and the N measurements y.

-• First, find the measurement column X_i (not the row x_i used to measure).
+• First, find the measurement column $X_j$ (not the row $x_i$ used to measure).

-$$X_j = \arg \max{X{j'} \in X} |\langle y, X{j'} \rangle|.$$
+$$X_j = \arg \max{X{j'} \in X} |\langle y, X{j'} \rangle|$$